-Handprint CARE educational resources include the teacher educator’s handbook, videos, presentations, lesson plans and thumbnails.
+The resources include the teacher educator’s handbook and web resources including videos, presentations, exemplars and thumbnails.
 The educational resources are simple, ready to use, well-illustrated and can be used by teacher educators/teachers of primary and middle schools anywhere in the globe.
 These resources can be shared with teachers from your school/other schools in your country for collaboration as a community and to start thinking and taking Handprint actions for the common good.

 The handbook has been developed to support teacher educators to train and guide teachers in introducing ESD in school subject teaching.
 There are three sections, however it is not required to follow any sequence while using or referring to this handbook.